First-Order Optimality Measure

 For general information about first-order optimality, see Nocedal and Wright .
 For specifics about the first-order optimality measures for Optimization Toolbox solvers, see Unconstrained Optimality, Constrained Optimality Theory, and Constrained Optimality in Solver Form.

-optimality measure.
-Typically, if the first-order optimality measure
+to the first-order optimality measure.
+Typically, if the first-order

 Some solvers or algorithms use relative first-order